San Luis Dam

 San Luis Dam, also known as B.F.
-Sisk Dam, is a major earth-filled dam in Merced County, California, which forms San Luis Reservoir, The dam and reservoir are located in the Diablo Range to the east of Pacheco Pass and about 10 mi west of Los Banos.
+Sisk Dam, is a major earth-filled dam in Merced County, California, which forms San Luis Reservoir, the largest off-stream reservoir in the United States.
+The dam and reservoir are located in the Diablo Range to the east of Pacheco Pass and about 10 mi west of Los Banos.
 San Luis Dam, a jointly owned state and federal facility, stores more than 2 e6acre.ft of water for the California State Water Project and the federal Central Valley Project.
 Although the dam is located in the valley of San Luis Creek, the majority of its water comes from man-made aqueducts which are supplied from other rivers in Northern California.

 San Luis provides water mainly for irrigation in the San Joaquin Valley, where it augments the supply for more than 1 million acres (400,000 ha) of agricultural land, although some water is also used for urban and environmental uses.
 The dam was built between 1963 and 1968, and filled for the first time in 1969.
 It provides flexibility to the state water system by capturing, via pumps and canals, the wet season (November–April) runoff that would otherwise flow from the Sacramento–San Joaquin River Delta into the Pacific Ocean.
 It also generates hydroelectricity by releasing the water when it is needed.
 However, it has indirectly impacted the environment by enabling increased water diversion from sensitive estuary regions.
 In recent years, a combination of drought and pumping restrictions enacted to protect endangered fish have contributed to low water levels at the San Luis Reservoir.

-The dam and reservoir are visible from the Romero Overlook Visitors Center, which is located along Highway 152.
+The dam and reservoir are visible from the Romero Overlook Visitors Center, which is located along Highway 152 traversing Pacheco Pass.